FreddyVRetro/ISA-PicoMEM/README.md

 Another particularity is that it use Memory to perform the Data transfer, this allow for the maximum possible transfer speed, even on 8088 CPU. <br />
 Anyway, single sector read is slower than multiple sector read as the PicoMEM need to read the sector from the SD, then send the data to the PC Memory. <br />
 With multiple sector Read, the Pico read the next sector while the data is copied to the PC Memory. <br />
-**NEW: Fast Seek added:** It is under test in the October Firmware.
+**NEW: Fast Seek added:** Disk Seek time is now more than 10x faster, it improve a lot the disk "reactivity".

 It is highly recommended to use reasonable disk image size, below 500Mb. <br /> 100 or 200Mb are ideal size, as it will be recognized and usable by DOS 6 and DOS 3.31 <br />